netgroup/KARAOKE-MeasurementTool/README.md

 # Orchestrators-MeasurementTool
-A collection of measurement tool for different type of orchestrators
+A collection of measurement tool for different orchestrators